Pictures say a thousand words, especially in blogging. I’m sharing tips for how to hire a blog photographer at home or while traveling.

 After about 2 years, I upgraded to a Nikon DSLR and a year after that a Canon DSLR.
 I still have that Canon DSLR that I shoot with from time to time and the pictures turn out great.
 Even though I have a DSLR camera with great lenses, it’s easier for me to team up with photographers when I’m at home or when we’re traveling so that I’m able to churn out high-quality visual content for blog posts at a faster rate.
 Plus, I’m all for delegating these days.

 I already have a great blog but I knew that I needed to step up the quality of my photos.
 I put off finding a photographer for a long time for so many reasons but mostly because of the cost.
 Trust me, it’s worth it.
 Another reason I wanted to find a photographer because I needed to make things easier for me.
-Working with a blog photographer allows me to focus more on creating content that you all love to see.
+Working with a blog photographer allows me to focus more on planning the photoshoot and creating content that you all love to see.
 I can focus more on writing and coming up with ideas.
 It also means that not only do I have to struggle with a tripod or directing my husband on the right shoot angles, it means that I don’t have to worry about editing photos for every blog post either.

 I’ve been lucky enough to work with a lot of photographers over the years, both really great and really bad.
 I wanted to share some tips for how to find a blog photographer that nails every session and will create those eye-catching photos to make people stop scrolling on Instagram.